pkholland/mutantspider/examples/file_system/README.md

 build systems has a mechanism allowing you to list all of the files of this type in a way that 'make' can understand, and then make available within the /resources subdirectory when your application runs.

+The src/README.makefile contains information on how to use this RESOURCES feature in your makefile.

 <b>This example project</b>